jerray/publish-docker-action/README.md

     password: ${{ secrets.DOCKER_PASSWORD }}
 ```

-Use `file` and `path` arguments to set docker build file or build context if they are not placed
-in the default workspace direcotry.
+Use `file` and `path` arguments to set docker build file or build context if they are not in the default workspace.

 ### Set up registry and repository name

-Registry and repository name can be changed with `registry` and `repository` arguments.
+You can set docker registry with `registry` argument.
+Change docker repository name with `respository` argument.
 For example:

 ```yaml
 - uses: jerray/publish-docker-action@master